 I need information about...

-Certain factors can make you more likely to get cancer than another person.
-These are called risk factors.
-Because doctors do not know why, how, or where cancer of unknown primary origin (CUP), it is hard to identify risk factors for it.
+Because healthcare providers don’t know the why, how, or where of cancer of unknown primary origin (CUP), it’s hard to identify risk factors for it.

 Experts do know, however, that smoking is a risk factor for many kinds of cancer that could lead to CUP.

 Certain foods have been linked to cancers of the stomach, colon, or rectum.
 These are all possible sources of CUP.

 Melanoma, a type of skin cancer, is another source of CUP.